HoSiewKhui/Modern-Chinese-Proverbs/Articles/shu-sha-ze-feng.md

 ________________________________________

-🌿 **About the Author:**
+**About the Author:**

-Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases, with a passion for the nuance and elegance of Chinese language, culture, and tradition.
-His work reflects the ironies of contemporary life through concise expression and thoughtful reflection.
+Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases, with a passion for the beauty, nuance, and elegance of Chinese language, culture, and tradition.
+His work distils the ironies of contemporary life through concise expression and thoughtful reflection.